blazinbanana/blazinbanana/README.md

 - 👋 Hi, I’m Caleb Mwangi Maina
-- 👀 I’m interested in Software Development, Python, Machine Learning, Deep Learning, HTML, Node.js, AGI and their applications in all realms of human endavour
+- 👀 I’m interested in Software Development, Python, Machine Learning, Deep Learning, HTML, Node.js, AGI and their applications in all realms of human endeavour
 - 🌱 I’m currently learning Pytorch (WQU AI lab), NLPs, Biomedical Engineering, UI/UX, ADKs
 - 💞️ Also currently working on a project that uses ADKs
 - 📫 How to reach me @ calebmaina10032@gmail.com